postmodernistx/postmodernistx/README.md

 I'll give anything a shot, at least twice.

 Random facts for personality: my first, super-ugly website, from '95, used the `<marquee>` tag to a disturbing extent, and I'm obsessed with 🍅 and 🍝.

+[Random Access Memories/Pumpkin Pie](https://postmodernistx.github.io/pumpkin-pie/) (yeah - that's a fancy term for my blog, which is work in progress - still)